qri-io/rfcs/text/0022-remotes.md

 Relatedly, the current implementation of the Registry should be reworked so that it isn't duplicating work done inside of the normal Qri backend.
 Rather, it should simply be a variation of a Remote.
 By avoiding code duplicated across code bases, we will make maintainance easier and have a better story to explain how Qri works.

+The eventual goal is to allow advanced users to run their own Remotes, both to keep data alive and provide certain federated services, while the Registry exists as a Qri run service and is the default location for publishing data and centralization.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation